Smoliarick/cypress-discord-webhook-integration/README.md

           // customMessage,  // uncomment it if you use custom value
           // customUsername, // uncomment it if you use custom value
-          // customAvatar,   // uncomment it if you use custom value );
+          // customAvatar,   // uncomment it if you use custom value convertHtmlToPng = true,           // if you want to convert HTML files to PNG );
         // --------------------required part------------------------------
       });